SUI-Components/sui-components/components/cmp/banner/README.md

 # CmpBanner

 This component shows a Banner to inform the user that the website use cookies with different purposes.
-From here, it could justa accept it and keep using the website or open the <CmpModal> in order to know more about this and even customize the consents.
+From here, it could just accept it and keep using the website or open the <CmpModal> in order to know more about this and even customize the consents.

 The banner will be shown only if the user hasn't accepted yet the consents.